findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 it verifies that the same authenticator is bound to the account.
 That is done using a unique public/private key pair where the private key is in the authenticator.
 Note that the authenticator doesn't map a particular user to an account.
-That is done thru the other process flow and by the [relaying party](https://www.w3.org/TR/webauthn/#webauthn-relying-party).
+That is done thru the other process flow and by the [relying party](https://www.w3.org/TR/webauthn/#webauthn-relying-party).

 The flow below shows how a registered authenticator is used to authenticate the